Casimir Lewy Library Collection Development Policy

 9. Multiple copies-Replacement copies

-The Casimir Lewy Library relies on the University collection for the provision of philosophical texts in their original language.
-It also relies on the main library for the provision of very specialized books on topics at the fringes of the subject or very expensive.
-Given the current constraints on available funds the Casimir Lewy Library can subscribe only to a limited number of core philosophy journals and expects the UL to provide a wider collection.
-Some of the print journals held in the Casimir Lewy Library are also held in the UL, but duplication is considered appropriate and desirable because they are key journals in the subject.
-Increasingly, these will be available in electronic form only.
+The Library relies on the University collection for the provision of philosophical texts in their original language.
+It also relies on the main library for the provision of very specialized books on topics at the fringes of the subject or that are very expensive.

 There has been a long-term strong link between the Philosophy Faculty and the Department of History and Philosophy of Science.
 Some titles in Philosophy of Science are duplicated due to the overlap in the areas of research and teaching between the two Departments.
 The two libraries share the cost of electronic resources such as the Routledge Encyclopedia of Philosophy which is an essential resource for both departments.